Core Web Vitals Explained: Non-Technical Guide

 5. Upgrade Your Hosting

-If your server response time (TTFB - Time to First Byte) is over 600ms, your LCP will always fail.
-Cheap, shared hosting located outside South Africa will severely handicap your Core Web Vitals.
+If your server response time (TTFB - Time to First Byte) is over 600ms, your LCP will usually struggle.
+Shared hosting located outside South Africa can make Core Web Vitals much harder to pass.
 Use SA-based hosting or a high-quality global CDN (Content Delivery Network).

 Does passing CWV guarantee page one rankings?